0x00b7/0x00b7/README.md

 [![Header](https://github.com/0x00b7/0x00b7/blob/main/banner.png?raw=true "Header")](https://github.com/0x00b7)

 ## 👋 Hello!
-Experience with over 6+ of encompassing hardware and software.
+Experience with over 6+ years of encompassing hardware and software.
 Always seeking to take ownership and deliver faster than expected.
 Comfortable for web, mobile, and API development.

 <!--
 **0x00b7/0x00b7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.